cloud-shuttle/leptos-ws-pro/README.md

 - ✅ **Published to crates.io** - Available as `leptos-ws-pro v0.10.1`
 - ✅ **Complete Documentation** - Updated examples and API documentation

+## 🙏 **Acknowledgements**

+This project builds upon the excellent foundation provided by the original [leptos_ws](https://github.com/TimTom2016/leptos_ws) library by [TimTom2016](https://github.com/TimTom2016).
+We are grateful for the initial WebSocket implementation and the inspiration it provided for creating this enhanced, production-ready version.

+**Leptos WebSocket Pro** extends the original concept with:

+- Advanced multi-transport support (WebSocket, WebTransport, SSE)
+- Enterprise-grade security features
+- High-performance optimizations
+- Comprehensive monitoring and metrics
+- Production-ready reliability features

+We acknowledge and thank the original contributors to `leptos_ws` for their pioneering work in bringing WebSocket functionality to the Leptos ecosystem.

 ## 🤝 **Contributing**

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.